mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Naval doctrine does not support the use of fighter craft, believing missiles are more stealthy, manoeuvrable and capable of being carried in far greater numbers.
 With its edge in sensor technology granting greater ECM capabilities, the Confederation encourages colonial squadrons to invest in missile-armed SDBs and covert missile pods to fill the gap.

 Darrian marines are treated as a subdivision of the navy and not considered an independent military arm.
-They are used exclusively as ship boarding or counter- boarding troops but never for orbital assault, which is the responsibility of specially trained units of the Confederation Guard.
+They are used exclusively as ship boarding or counter-boarding troops but never for orbital assault, which is the responsibility of specially trained units of the Confederation Guard.

 ### GUARD ORGANISATION